status-im/swarms/ideas/146-status-go-sdk/BasicSDK.md

-## Milestone 1: Status messaging basic interaction
+## Status messaging basic interaction

 ** * TODO its still not clear how username works on the new protocol, it may change the methods using it, as it's not used atm. **